antquinonez/AQ-Prompt-Engineering-Techniques/README.md

 # AQ-Prompt-Engineering-Techniques

 ## Introduction
 Prompt Engineering is a super power.
-It makes developers more productive and it can empower all sorts of creators to bring their visions to reality.
-Or just make us better at our jobs.
-In this repository, I'll be gathering (and inventing?) a set of useful techniques and workflows for gaining incredible benefits from tools such as ChatGPT and Bard.
-As a new field, I'm excited to see what will emerge from all this exploration.
+It empowers all sorts of creators to bring their visions to reality.
+In this repository, I'll be gathering (and inventing?) a set of useful techniques and workflows for using tools such as ChatGPT and Bard.
+While my theme, for now, is software development the principles here should be applicable to other subjects and models as well.

 ## About ChatGPT
-All techniques, so far, has been written using ChatGPT-4.
+Most ChatGPT techniques have been written using ChatGPT-4.
+While, the same techniques can provide similar results for earlier versions of ChatGPT, the results will be less impressive.
+Sometimes, though, that's a good thing because the less advanced model will more readily reveal the weaknesses of an approach.

 ## About Bard
-Bard does not use public versioning yet.
+Bard's limitations as a code generator are highly illustrative for prompt engineering.
+You can very quickly find yourself generating the wrong answer after the correct answer had been previously generated.
+Bard is weighing the latest answer heavier than the previous correct answer and can't get unstuck.

-### Observations
+### Notes
 - 4/8/2023: I could not get a valid method to append records to a pandas dataframe.
 The variations on a solution involved using append, which is no longer a valid method.
 It's pulling old information from the internet.
 And dang, did it not train on enough GitHub?
-I hope bard is not a non-starter or a narrowly useful tool for too long.
+I hope Bard is not a non-starter or a narrowly useful tool for too long.

 ## Library Layout
 The library is organized into two main folders, GPT and Bard, depending on which tool was used to document a technique.
 Regardless, it's possible and likely that a technique will work for both.